-Galvanized coatings will not crack or peel over time in the manner of other barrier coatings such as paint.
-However, galvanized coatings are reactive, do corrode and erode slowly, but have a service life that is directly proportional to the coating thickness.
-Also, the ability of zinc coatings to protect steel by acting as a barrier depends on zinc's corrosion rate in a given environment.
-It is therefore important to understand zinc's corrosion mechanisms and what factors affect its corrosion rate.
+Galvanized coatings will not crack or peel over time in the manner of other barrier coatings such as paint, even though they are reactive and corrode and erode slowly when exposed to atmospheric wet/dry cycles.
+Their service life is directly proportional to the coating thickness, and the corrosion rate of zinc in a given environment.
+It is therefore important to understand zinc's corrosion mechanisms and what factors affect its service life.

 Freshly exposed galvanized steel reacts with the surrounding atmosphere to form a series of zinc corrosion products.
 In air, newly exposed zinc immediately reacts with oxygen to form a very thin zinc oxide layer.
-When moisture is present, zinc and its oxide reacts with water, resulting in the formation of zinc hydroxide. corrosion product is zinc carbonate, which results from zinc hydroxide reacting with carbon dioxide in the air.
-Zinc carbonate is a thin, tenacious, and stable layer that provides protection to the underlying zinc, and results in its low corrosion rate in most environments.
-Because of this protective layer that forms on zinc in the atmosphere, its corrosion rate is 7 to 10 times slower than that of iron.
+When moisture is present, zinc and its oxide react with water, resulting in the formation of zinc hydroxide.
+The final corrosion product is zinc carbonate, which results from zinc hydroxide reacting with carbon dioxide in the air.
+Zinc carbonate is a thin, tenacious, and stable layer that provides protection to the underlying zinc, and results in its low corrosion rate in most atmospheric environments.
+Because of this protective layer that forms on zinc in the atmosphere, its corrosion rate, depending on the climate, is 10 to 100 times slower than that of steel.